mozilla/pontoon/pontoon/api/README.md

 # GraphQL API

 Pontoon exposes some of its data via a public API endpoint.
 The API is [GraphQL](http://graphql.org/)-based and available at ``/graphql``.
-The endpoint is exempt from CSP and CSRF validation so that is can be accessed by third-party code with ease.

 ## Production Deployments